itahmid/newsletter-campaign-manager/README.md

-pypip
+pipmail
 =======

 Email campaign manager written using the Python Flask micro-framework.
-I created this for a specific application, so that I could leave my other pymail project alone.
+Adapting my pymail project for a specific application.

 todo
 =======